 If you do decide to diffuse essential oils not safe for children, be sure it is in a room your children are not currently in.
 After diffusing, give the room an hour to air out before letting kids in.
 To accelerate the process, you can open a window for about 15 minutes before letting your children back in the room (the objective is to eliminate all aroma of the essential oil).
 Using a fan along with a window might eliminate the aroma in only 5-10 minutes.

 Using essential oils not recommended for children topically is also OK, as long as you follow these guidelines:

 - When applying topically under clothing, give yourself 15-30 minutes before getting close to your children.
 This should give the essential oil enough time to evaporate so the aroma is virtually undetected when you are around your children.

 - When applying topically to exposed skin, give yourself about 30 minutes before getting close to your children.
-Higher dilutions of essential oils – for example, a muscle blend using Peppermint and Eucalyptus at a 20% dilution – may take longer to evaporate (up to an hour), but a 2% dilution of the same might be safe after 15 minutes.
+Higher dilutions of essential oils – for example, a muscle blend using Peppermint and Eucalyptus at a 20% dilution – may take longer to evaporate (up to an hour), but a 2% dilution of the same in a lotion might be safe after 15 minutes.

-Cleaning with Essential Oils not Safe for Kids
+Cleaning with Essential Oils

 Please do your own research before using essential oils as presented by marketers who have a business to sell products.
 Our children rely on us to look out for their best interest.
-Lets not let them down.
+Let's not let them down.

 I'd love for you to let me help you learn to use essential oils safely by accessing our safety files and profiles in our library: UEOSlibrary.com.